 In this Medicare Mistakes article, we’ll explain how much Medicare costs and what you can do to prepare.
 We’ll also guide you to a Medicare Savings Program that can assist you if you can’t afford your Medicare.1Medicare.gov, ”Medicare costs at a glance”, Accessed January 11, 2022

 - Medicare is an 80/20 cost-sharing system.
-Medicare pays about 80% of all medically necessary health care services and the beneficiary pays the rest.
+Medicare pays about 80% and the A person who has health care insurance through the Medicare or Medicaid programs. pays the rest.